mysterious-coding/base_entranced/README.md

 #### Bugfixes and other changes:
 * Hoth bridge is forced to be crusher (prevents bridge lame).
-* Fixed thermals bugging lifts
+* Fixed thermals bugging lifts.
 * Fixed seekers attacking walkers and fighters.
 * Fixed sentries attacking rancors, wampas, walkers, and fighters.
 * Fixed bug with `nextmap` failed vote causing siege to reset to round 1 anyway.